jleipus/digi1-ical-pull/README.md

 ## Schedule

-The calendar updates automatically every day at 6:00 AM UTC.
+The calendar updates automatically twice every day at 00:00 and 12:00 UTC.
 You can:

 - Change the schedule in `.github/workflows/update-calendar.yml`
 - Manually trigger an update from the **Actions** tab